 Disclaimer: today’s post includes topics within the realm of sex and sex culture.
 If you’re not down for some (classy!) sex talk, I’d suggest hopping over to another post.
-Thank you in advance for respecting our decision to discuss this important topic.
+Thank you in advance for respecting my decision to discuss this important topic.

 Fun fact: when asking y’all what topics you’d like me and Nicholle to cover within our No BS Dating series, an overwhelming majority of you wanted us to dive into sex and hookup culture.
 One of our main goals of this dating series is to provide you ladies with an inside scoop on modern dating – and provide you with the tools you need to feel comfortable and confident to take on the dating world.
 Sex is a huge part of dating and we want to open up the discussion.
 So let’s get into it!